 Premium Select, Please?

 If you are booking any trips to Asia, you’ll want to take a look at Delta’s new Premium Select product.
-Premium Select is bookable for only 90,000 SkyMiles round-trip.
+Premium Select is bookable for only 90,000 SkyMiles round-trip – and sometimes less.
 That’s a great deal – especially when you’re flying Delta’s new Airbus A350.

 We reviewed a flight in Delta Premium Select last year and found it was a great, middle-of-the-market offering for the long flight across the Pacific Ocean.
 There’s far more legroom than you’d get in economy, better food, improved service, and much more.

 Update: Delta has recently increased the cost of many partner business class awards.

 If you want to fly at the front of the cabin, Delta may charge you an arm and a leg for it.
 It’s not unusual seeing one-way Delta One business class flights to Europe or Asia selling for 250,000 SkyMiles – or much more.

 But partner airlines come to the rescue again.
 Finding award availability can be a chore – especially considering Delta seems to hide some partner awards – but the value here is great.
 Here’s a look at what some of Delta’s best partner airlines charge for a one-way business class ticket from the U.S.:

 - Virgin Atlantic Upper Class: 86,000 SkyMiles between U.S. and Europe – and just 85,000 to continue onward to Israel!